awefiown/awefiown.github.io/_posts/2012-11-17-personal-essay.md

 layout: post
 comments: true
 title: personal essay
-subtitle: written at the age of 17 for college entrance
+subtitle: essay written at the age of 17 to gain entry into college
-tags: [season of scorpio, personal essay, test]
+tags: [season of scorpio, personal essay, high school writing]
 ---
- ***Author’s Note: All phrases in bold come from
- Oscar Wilde’s *The Picture of Dorian Gray****
+ ***Author’s Note: All phrases in bold come from Oscar Wilde’s The Picture of Dorian Gray***

 ***I represent to you all the sins you never had the courage to commit; all the great heroines of the world in one.*** I have been shaped by each of the dead who have influenced me with their writings—imprinting onto the world an essence.
 And as ***to influence a person is to give him one’s own soul***, so I have given away bits of myself.